bastien70/dbsaver/README.md

 ![Backup list](docs/images/backup-list.png?raw=true)

-You will be able to download or delete a backup.
+You will be able to download, restore or delete a backup.

 ## Update the application <a name="update-app"></a>